Ian Harrison (wrestler)

 Ian Harrison (born 3 January 1969), better known by his ring name, "British Storm" Ian Harrison, is an English former professional wrestler and bodybuilder.

-In professional wrestling, Harrison is best known for his time in the short lived XWF promotion ran by Jimmy Hart.
-While in the XWF, Harrison held his first and only singles professional wrestling championship, the XWF Heavyweight Championship.
+In professional wrestling, Harrison is best known for his time in the short lived XWF promotion run by Jimmy Hart.
+While in the XWF, Harrison held his first and only singles professional wrestling championship, the XWF World Heavyweight Championship.
 Harrison was awarded the championship in preparation for a storyline "XWF Invasion" of Puerto Rico's World Wrestling Council promotion.
 Working under the name "Awe" he was also awarded the XWF World Tag Team Titles with his partner Shock (Del Rios) in Memphis Wrestling but would vacate the title when he left the promotion.

 As a bodybuilder, Harrison competed in many competitions and picked up wins as Mr. Britain (Junior) and Mr. Universe (Junior) in 1988.
 Ian was an IFBB pro and competed at the Mr Olympia and Arnold Classic, he retired after not placing top 5 at the Arnold Classic in 1998.
 He turned professional in 1989 (competing until 1998) and was known for his immense physical strength and his ability to do ten or more reps with a set of 200 pound dumbbells.